-- Digital dermatitis or Mortellaro is a highly contagious infectious disease. - It is caused by bacteria. - The bacteria is present in manure. - The bacteria enters deep into the corium and is therefore difficult to tackle. - It is very painful for the cow. - The skin around the claw is affected which is shown by a 'strawberry' like spot. - Due to the damages caused, it can go together with interdigital dermatitis. - Dry floors, pasture, disinfection and trimming can reduce the problem.
+- Digital dermatitis or Mortellaro disease (first found in the seventies in Italy), is a highly contagious infectious disease. - It is caused by a Treponema bacteria. - The bacteria is present in manure. - The bacteria enters deep into the corium and is therefore difficult to tackle. - It is very painful for the cow. - The skin around the claw is affected which is shown by a 'strawberry' like spot. - Due to the damages caused, it can go together with interdigital dermatitis. - Dry floors, pasture, disinfection and trimming can reduce the problem.